-Why digital platforms might lose the their right to exclude users
+Why digital platforms might lose their right to exclude users

 Never before in human history, have those in charge of carrying public information to billions of people across the planet, been left unregulated.
 The closest example of large scale information carriers are telephone companies and TV news stations, both of which operate under licences, which prohibit discrimination or selection of their users.
 Certainly not a selection, which is based on race or on political affiliation.

 The case for reforming social media platforms’ right to exclude users

 Today, digital platforms play an important public role in delivering information to the world at large.
 During recent pandemics, wars and social-political crisis, Twitter, Google and Facebook, have been instrumental in communicating important messages to the public as well as disseminating official messages on behalf the governments.